milad-alizadeh/vue-cli-plugin-atomic-design/README.md

 ### Pages

 Pages are essentially instances of templates with real representative content.
-This is generally the point where Vuex connect to the rest of the project.
+This is generally the point where Vuex connects to our templates.
 The benefit of this approach is the separation of data and UI and it enables you to create your UI regardless of where your data actually comes from.
 This also makes the testing much easier.

 ```
 // pages/PostPage.vue